 He leads me in the paths of righteousness

 For His name’s sake.”

 These times of refreshing are God lead and are necessary.
-There have been many times I’ve witnessed God bringing dramatic change in a persons life (including my own), just to get us to slow down.
-Whether it’s job changes, relational changes, even prison (1 Kings 8:46-51), just to draw someone back into fellowship with him and out of the chaos they’ve surrounded themselves in.
+There have been many times I’ve witnessed God bringing dramatic change in a person’s life (including my own), just to get us to slow down.
+Whether it’s job changes, relational changes, or persecution (1 Kings 8:46-51), God calls us back into fellowship with him and out of the chaos we’ve been surrounded by each day.

 The times of prayer and mediation become moments where we gain perspective and consider what is important.

 Psalm 119:15-16 “I will meditate on Your precepts,

 I will delight myself in Your statutes;

 I will not forget Your word.”

 Coupling your prayer time with the Word of God is essential to a vibrant prayer life.
 What you meditate on is what eventually proceeds from your life.